AbdeltwabMF/devault/README.md

 ## :microphone: What is Devault

-Devault is a decentralized, self-hosted, end-to-end encrypted, and alternative to proprietary and centralized cloud storage.
+Devault is a decentralized, self-hosted, and end-to-end encrypted alternative to proprietary and centralized cloud storage.

 ### :mag: Why Devault